jeffxu71/scala99/README.md

 ## Working with lists

-P01: Find the last element of a list (Done)
+P01: Find the last element of a list.
+(Done)

-P02: Find the last but one element of a list (Done)
+P02: Find the last but one element of a list.
+(Done)

-P03: Find the Kth element of a list (Done)
+P03: Find the Kth element of a list.
+(Done)

-P04: Find the number of elements of a list (Done, Both recursion and tail recursion)
+P04: Find the number of elements of a list.
+(Done, Both recursion and tail recursion)

-P05: Reverse a list (Done, Both recursion and tail recursion)
+P05: Reverse a list.
+(Done, Both recursion and tail recursion)

-P06: Find out whether a list is a palindrome (Done)
+P06: Find out whether a list is a palindrome.
+(Done)

-P07: Flatten a nested list structure (Done)
+P07: Flatten a nested list structure.
+(Done)

-P08: Eliminate consecutive duplicates of list elements (Done)
+P08: Eliminate consecutive duplicates of list elements.
+(Done)

 P09: